 The importance of shutting down WSL properly

-I am sure you know the importance of shutting down WSL, but to do that, many people do irrelevant practices to shut it down.
+I am sure you know the importance of shutting down WSL, but to do that, many people use irrelevant practices to shut it down.
 In between such events, users forget that if they are trying to shut down WSL and if it does not get done properly, then for sure your PC gets harmed.
-I mean, there is a keen importance to properly shut down the WSL.
+I mean, it is of the utmost importance to properly shut down the WSL.
 To understand better, here are the reasons for shutting down WSL properly.

 Meanwhile, properly shutting down WSL is essential for maintaining system health, ensuring data integrity, and preventing unexpected issues.
 Remember, taking those extra few seconds to shut down WSL correctly saves you from potential headaches and performance problems in the long run.